-In the last issue of Tactical Retailer, we examined the where, how and what of self-defense.
-That included looking at the myriad locations where moments requiring self-defense occur, examining how those situations unfold and looking at what actions are taken to save lives and property when every second counts.
+In past issues of Tactical Retailer, we have examined the where, how and what of self-defense.
+That included looking at myriad locations where moments requiring self-defense occur, examining how those situations unfold and looking at what actions are taken to save lives and property when every second counts.

 A practical, real-life example that brings all of these things together took place in a semi-rural area outside of Detroit, Michigan, in 2012, when Matt Smithers and his wife Holly were headed home after dinner in the city.
 They had not had much time together because of work, and a sitter was watching the kids for the night so they could enjoy each other’s company.

 Returning home from dinner, Matt said they traveled on a number of roads, each of which became a bit smaller — a bit more rural — as they drove toward their house.
 Eventually, they came to a dirt road that took them through the final couple of miles to their home, and it was on the dirt road, in the pitch black of night, that Matt came across something that made an indelible mark on his outlook toward self-defense.

 Matt and Holly were rolling along in their pickup truck and listening to the radio when they crested a hill and saw another pickup truck sitting in the middle of the road with no lights on.
 He slowed down and inched up beside the truck.
 He saw there was no movement in the cab.
 He continued to gently pass by, ready to get home, pay the sitter and go to bed.